John Mulaney: Kid Gorgeous at Radio City: Production

 Kid Gorgeous re-teamed Mulaney with director Alex Timbers, who was also responsible for directing Oh, Hello On Broadway on behalf of Mulaney and his frequent writing partner, Nick Kroll, in 2017.
 Releasing the special in May determined that Mulaney was eligible for the Primetime Emmy Award for Writing for a Variety Special, which he eventually won in September 2018.

 Due to the special's location and status as a culmination of the longest tour Mulaney had ever performed, the comedian and his associates were "really conscious of capturing the stand-up as it was, really playing the building".
 This attitude greatly influenced the Set Design of the show, the stage of which industry veteran Scott Pask "deck[ed] out... to look like Fritz Lang by way of the Christmas Spectacular".

 The grandiose setting was enhanced by three hydraulic levels capable of raising and lowering on the stage's surface, upon which Mulaney ascends during the performance's cold open.
 In the show's aftermath, Mulaney was "still disappointed that he couldn't write a joke that required using the in-house rain jets".
 Additionally, the Wurlitzer organ played by score composer and accompanist Jon Brion was built into the arches of the theater.

 The special was produced by 3 Arts Entertainment alongside Jax Media, while visual effects were provided by Mechanism Digital.
 Running Man was responsible for 'digital intermediate' services; Parabolic NY provided Mulaney and Timbers with post-production sound services.

 Mulaney revealed that he chose the name "Kid Gorgeous" by reading names off a list to his wife until she laughed.
-He also added that he likes it because it sounds "old fashioned", and that it's based on Simpsons character Moe Syzlak.
+He also added that he likes it because it sounds "old fashioned", and that it's based on Simpsons character Moe Szyslak.
 He initially wanted to name the show "Kid Charlemagne" after the Steely Dan song, but later said "Everyone in my life warned me against that".